-You can customize the sewing speed of the L 860 and L 890 for both top speed and low speed.
+You can customize the sewing speed of the L 890 for both top speed and low speed.

-- 1. Touch the Setup icon. - 2.
-Select Sewing Speed icon. - Adjust the slider controls to the desired maximum and minimum speed. - Changes are highlighted by yellow. - To reset to default speed, touch the icon outlinied in yellow. - Sewing speeds have direct influence on the machine, regardless of the stitch selection. - 4.
-Close the screen (or use the setup breadcrumb to navigate back to Setup).
+- 1. Touch the Setup icon.

+- 2. Select Sewing Speed icon.

+- 3. Adjust the slider controls to the desired maximum and minimum speed.

+- Changes are highlighted by yellow.

+- To reset to default speed select clr.

+- Sewing speeds have direct influence on the machine, regardless of the stitch selection.

+- 4. Close the screen (or use the setup breadcrumb to navigate back to Setup).